jfpoilpret/fast-arduino-lib/dox/main.md

 Your project shall have at least one ".cpp" source file with an `int main()` function, as shown in the [tutorial](tutorial.html).
 The FastArduino Project Template includes this source file already.

-Once you can build your project from netbeans, you can build it from a Linux shell as well:
+That FastArduino project template also supports building from a Linux shell:

     > $ make CONF=UNO
     > $ make flash CONF=UNO